•

 Cistern size should be adequate to supply your water needs during extended periods of low rainfall.

-Place the water reservoir on blocks so that you can take advantage of gravity when watering your plants.
+Place the water reservoir on blocks high enough to take advantage of gravity when watering your plants.

-You can build a taller platform out of wood or steel to support your rain tank, you just need to make sure it is strong enough to support the tank when it is full.
+You can build a taller platform out of wood or steel to support your rain tank, but you need to ensure it is strong enough to support the tank when it is full of water.
 360.3 gallons @ 8.34 pounds per gallon weighs just over 3,000 pounds!

-The pitch of the roof does not play a part in the catchment area computation.
-It is the horizontal measurement between the vertical points of the roof that is calculated.
+The slope or pitch of the roof does not play a part in the catchment area calculation.
+The calculation comes from the horizontal measurement between the roof's upper and lower vertical points.

 What next?